xbeat/Machine-Learning/README.md

 Early Stopping in Neural Networks

 Early stopping is a regularization technique used in deep learning to prevent overfitting.
 It involves monitoring the model's performance on a validation dataset during training and halting the process when the performance begins to degrade.
 This technique helps the model generalize better to unseen data by preventing it from learning noise in the training set.

+## The Importance of Data in Deep Learning

+Data Quality Assessment

+Data quality assessment is fundamental in deep learning pipelines.
+This implementation demonstrates how to evaluate dataset characteristics including missing values, statistical distributions, and potential biases that could impact model performance.

 ## Efficient Fine-Tuning of Large Language Models with LoRA